-SWHR is convening an interdisciplinary HPV Vaccine Education Working Group of public health researchers and professionals, community leaders, and health care providers for a closed, roundtable meeting in November 2022.
-During the roundtable, the Working Group will discuss how to eliminate barriers to HPV vaccine confidence, access, and uptake through the development of educational materials designed to reach women as immunization decision-makers.
+SWHR convened an interdisciplinary HPV Vaccine Education Working Group of public health researchers and professionals, community leaders, and health care providers for a closed, roundtable meeting in November 2022.
+During the roundtable, the Working Group discussed how to eliminate barriers to HPV vaccine confidence, access, and uptake through the development of educational materials designed to reach women as immunization decision-makers.

 The objectives of the roundtable are to: